ExxonMobil Continues to Optimize Its Asset Base

 We are keeping our eye on this development and any other potential divestments ExxonMobil may pursue in the coming months now that the economic backdrop is more favorable.
 Reuters noted that ExxonMobil aims to sell off its Fayetteville position by the end of 2021, with bids expected by the middle of September.

 In our view, ExxonMobil is taking advantage of the recent uptick in raw energy resources pricing to sell off non-core assets in a more favorable environment so it can trim its total debt load while pivoting towards its more lucrative opportunities.
 That includes its massive upstream position in the Permian Basin and off the coast of Guyana, along with its impressive downstream and petrochemical operations as well.
-We covered the company’s growth ambitions in our ExxonMobil’s Great Earnings Report and Promising Growth Outlook article that we encourage members our members to check out (link here).
+We covered the company’s growth ambitions in our ExxonMobil’s Great Earnings Report and Promising Growth Outlook article that we encourage members to check out (link here).

 We continue to like ExxonMobil as an idea in both the Best Ideas Newsletter and Dividend Growth Newsletter portfolios and appreciate management’s efforts to continuously optimize ExxonMobil’s wide-reaching asset base.
 The energy giant’s cash flow growth outlook is incredibly bright in the current environment.
 Even after the modest selloff in crude oil pricing seen over the past few weeks in the wake of the emergence of the “delta” variant of COVID-19, prices for crude oil and other raw energy resources are still up sharply year-to-date.
 Shares of XOM yield a nice ~6.0% as of this writing and our fair value estimate sits at $83 per share of ExxonMobil.